 Preparing Your Home for Sale

 After years of living in your home, you are finally ready to move on and purchase another one.
 Why?
 It doesn’t matter.
-What matters is how to sell your former house effectively.
+What matters is how to sell your former house effectively, quickly and for more money.
 Staging is the easiest answer to that, but this can be easier said than done.
 With the current economic crunch, it is harder to splurge on home staging – you might even end up losing money, if you’re not too careful.

 The key here is moderation.
 You don’t have to go all out.
 If you are a careful homeowner who meticulously takes care of the house everyday, chances are, you don’t have to stage at all.
 But it is still very helpful to market your house properly and make sure that everything is in order.
 So, follow these few simple home improvements that can guarantee to attract homebuyers.